rpm-software-management/dnf5/doc/about.rst

 It is powered with `libsolv <https://github.com/openSUSE/libsolv/>`_, wrapping it with an easy to use programming interface.

-Libdnf supports working with the following artifacts:
+DNF5 supports working with the following artifacts:

  * RPM repositories (repomd)
  * RPM packages